Get

 6. Use a Crate

-If the goal is to get your cat comfortable around the dog before the dog can overwhelm the cat, keeping your pup in a crate for the first few introductions can help.
-Your cat will be curious about your dog, and they’ll want to check it out.
+If the goal is to get your cat comfortable around the dog before the dog overwhelms the cat, keeping your pup in a crate for the first few introductions can help.
+Your cat will be curious about your dog and want to check them out.

 But since your dog is stuck in the crate, they can’t overwhelm your cat during this process.
-After a few introductions with your dog in the crate, the newness can wear off for both animals and help lead to a calmer introduction.
+After a few introductions with your dog in the crate, the curiosity can wear off for both animals and lead to a calmer introduction.

 7. Supervise Them